nickw409/TimeSculptor/deliverables/Deliverable_4.md

 **Print screen:**
 ![calendarInput](../assets/calendarInput.png)

-Example:
-Requirement:
-Issue: <link to your GitHub issue>
-Pull request:
-Implemented by:
-Approved by:
-Print screen:

 # Tests

 For the testing of our program we decided to use jest as our automated testing software.